Anxiety and Addiction

 Separation Anxiety Disorder

-Often times, people who are experiencing anxiety may be prescribed medication to help manage their symptoms.
+People struggling with anxiety are often prescribed medications to help manage symptoms.
 These medications may include:

 • Xanax